padeir0/millipascal/IR.md

-Interprocs and Registers are volatile, they can be corrupted on procedure calls, so if a value that is currently residing in the Interproc area or in a register is needed after a procedure call, it's the job of the register allocator to make sure the value is preserved.
+Interprocs and Registers are volatile, they can be corrupted on procedure calls, so if a value that is currently residing in the Interproc area or in a register is needed after a procedure call, it's the job of the resource allocator to make sure the value is preserved.

 Spills and locals are always preserved between procedure calls.
-Literals are literally just numbers, really.

 #### REGISTER